Satre95/Line-Integral-Convolution/README.md

-# Line-Integral-Convolution
+# Vortex-Simulation

-An implementation of line integral convolution algorithm with Cinder
+An particle simulation in 2D space with vortices.